 Emily Watt

-Emily Watt is an O2X On-Site Human Performance Specialist specializing in injury prevention as a Certified Athletic Trainer.
-In her current role, she works with El Monte Police Department , where she focuses on integrating evidence-based injury prevention strategies, functional movement principles, and performance optimization techniques.
-Emily is passionate about empowering tactical athletes to perform at their highest level while maintaining long-term health, resilience, and readiness.
+Emily Watt is an O2X On-Site Human Performance Specialist specializing in Injury Prevention as a Certified Athletic Trainer with the El Monte Police Department.
+In her current role, she integrates evidence-based injury prevention strategies, functional movement principles, and performance optimization techniques to support tactical athletes in maintaining long-term health, resilience, and operational readiness.